TheMouseHouse/svgpackager/README.md

 Changes
 -------
 *v0.0.8*
+Fixed generated CSS!
+Added file/class prefixing eg. all CSS classes for individual files can be prefixed to .prefix-filename {}
-Outputing more info to console during packaging.
+Outputing more/better info to console during packaging.

 *v0.0.7*